 Our popular Construction Project Management degree is accredited by both the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).
-You'll be educated to the highest industry standards, studying a range of tailored, industry-shaped modules that will develop your professional, technical and interpersonal skill set.
+You'll be educated to the highest industry standards, studying a range of tailored, industry-shaped modules shaped to develop your professional, technical and interpersonal skill set.

-This accelerated pathway includes the same content as a traditional three year undergraduate degree, but is taught over three trimesters rather than two semesters.
-This more intense mode of study means that you can complete your degree in a shorter period of time, so you can progress more quickly into work or further study.
+The accelerated route includes the same content as our standard undergraduate honours degree, but it is delivered across three trimesters rather than two semesters.
+This more intense mode of study means that you can complete your degree in a shorter period of time, so you're ready to progress more quickly into work or further study.

-- Explore digital project management skills tools and technologies needed to pursue your future career.
+- Explore digital project management skills tools and technologies necessary for your future career

 This is for you if...

 You want to complete your studies more quickly than a standard three year degree course

 All about the course